A Ramsey space of infinite polyhedra and the random polyhedron: Abstract

 \section{Abstract}

-In this paper we introduce a new topological Ramsey space whose elements are infinite ordered polyhedra.
-Then, we show as an application that the set of finite polyhedra satisfies two types of Ramsey property: one, when viewed as a category over $\mathbb N$; the other, when considered as a class of finite structures.
-The \textit{(ordered) random polyhedron} is the \Fraisse limit of the class of finite ordered polyhedra; we prove that its group of automorphisms is extremely amenable.
-Finally, we present a countably infinite family of topological Ramsey subspaces; each one determines a class of finite ordered structures which turns out to be a Ramsey class.
+In this paper we introduce a new topological Ramsey space $\mathcal P$ whose elements are infinite ordered polyhedra.
+The corresponding familiy $\mathcal{AP}$ of finite approximations can be viewed as a class of finite structures.
+It turns out that the closure of $\mathcal{AP}$ under isomorphisms is the class $\mathcal{KP}$ of finite ordered polyhedra.
+Following \cite{nerod3}, we show that $\mathcal{KP}$ is a Ramsey class.
+Then, we prove a universal property for ultrahomegeneous polyhedra and introduce the \textit{(ordered) random polyhedron}, and prove that it is the \Fraisse limit of $\mathcal{KP}$; hence the group of automorphisms of the ordered random polyhedron is extremely amenable (this fact is deduced from results of \cite{kpt}).
+Later, we present a countably infinite family of topological Ramsey subspaces of $\mathcal P$; each one determines a class of finite ordered structures which turns out to be a Ramsey class.
 One of these subspaces is Ellentuck's space; another one is associated to the class of finite ordered graphs whose \Fraisse limit is the random graph.
 The \Fraisse limits of these classes are not pairwise isomorphic as countable structures and none of them is isomorphic to the random polyhedron.
+Finally, following \cite{kpt}, we calculate the universal minimal flow of the (non ordered) random polyhedron as well as the universal minimal flows of the (non ordered) random structures associated to our family of topological Ramsey subspaces of $\mathcal P$.